 - Expensive

-From coolers to thermoses, YETI is known for its excellent insulation, and the YETI Roadie 48 lives up to the brand’s reputation.
-With its all-around unbeatable performance, the Roadie is a cooler suitable for everything from gatherings to your next multi-day car camping trip.
+From coolers to thermoses, YETI is known for its excellent insulation, and the Roadie 48 wheeled cooler lives up to the brand’s reputation.
+With its all-around unbeatable performance, the Roadie is suitable for everything from gatherings to your next multi-day car camping trip.

 In contrast to the rotomolded design typical of many YETI coolers, the Roadie uses pressure-injected polyurethane for insulation, which helps keep it lighter.
-A built-in freezer gasket in the lid creates a tight seal that enhances cold retention, and in our testing, ice remained intact for 10 days.
+A built-in freezer gasket in the lid creates a tight seal that enhances cold retention.
+In our testing, ice remained intact for 10 days.
 It took 11 days to reach 40 degrees Fahrenheit (the limit for safely storing food) and 12 days to reach 50 degrees (the ideal maximum temperature for chilled beer).

 Because of manufacturing limitations, non-rotomolded coolers are typically not made as a single piece, which creates seams that could weaken the structure over time.
 However, the Roadie features a one-piece construction free from these common weak spots, making it a more durable cooler built to handle tough conditions.

-Unlike any of the other coolers reviewed, the Roadie is wheeled, enabling maximum portability.
-The wheels are made as solid, single-piece units that are puncture-resistant.
+Unlike most other coolers reviewed here, the Roadie is wheeled, enabling maximum portability.
+The wheels are solid, single-piece units that are puncture-resistant.
 We rolled the cooler over gravel, dirt, concrete, and sand with little difficulty.
 A periscope handle extends to allow the cooler to be pulled.
 Our only complaint was that the handle is not adjustable and has only one extension length.
 However, we loved how easily we could pull a fully loaded cooler and avoid the strain of carrying it by hand.

 The Roadie features a more cube-like design compared to the long rectangular shapes of other coolers.
 Favoring height over length, it easily fits upright 2-liter bottles or wine bottles and offers a generous 76-can capacity.
 Its ample storage space provides plenty of room for multiple people or several days’ worth of perishable supplies.

 In their signature style, YETI offers the Roadie in a variety of colors and sizes.
-The cooler includes an interior basket, ideal for organizing and separating specific items, and YETI also sells accessories like a divider and a cup caddy to fully customize the Roadie to your needs.
+The cooler includes an interior basket – ideal for separating specific items – and YETI also sells accessories like a divider and a cup caddy to fully customize the Roadie to your needs.

 Volume: 57 qt.